 Annunziata has recently joined Wild Search from Business for Britain the leading business-based think tank focusing on the European Union debate.

 Dr. Graham Stewart

 Director, Wild ReSearch (2011)

-SA graduate of St Andrews University and with a PhD from Cambridge University, Graham is also a senior research fellow at the Humanities Research Institute of Buckingham University.
+A graduate of St Andrews University and with a PhD from Cambridge University, Graham is a senior research fellow at the Humanities Research Institute of Buckingham University.

 Director, Wild Search (2010)

 Edward established Wild Search in 2010 following his earlier career in executive search with Odgers Ray and Berndtson.
 Prior to Wild Search he established and led the Board and Non Profit practices at CCG, specialising in appointments of Chairs, Non Executive Directors and Finance Directors.
 He has worked for a wide range of membership, professional and trade bodies, Arts and tourism organisations, charities, educational organisations and housing providers; in addition to work for corporate clients on national and international searches.